Make your own Impossible Breakfast Sausage. Dive into the ingredients and food science behind plant-based meats to eat healthy and save money!

 • Plant-Based Protein Source – Lactose Free

-Coconut oil is another key ingredient in creating the rich, juicy flavor of your plant-based meat.
-Its high fat content helps to mimic the mouthfeel of real meat.
-Refined coconut oils have almost all of the flavor compounds removed and make a great neutral oil that hardens at room temperature to resemble the marbling in meat.
+Second, coconut oil is essential in generating your plant-based meat’s rich, juicy flavor.
+It’s fat content aids in recreating the mouth-feel of meat.
+Refined coconut oils have nearly all of the flavor compounds stripped and make a fabulous neutral oil that solidifies at room temperature to mimic the marbling in meat.

 BetterBody Foods Organic Refined Coconut Oil, 56 Fl Oz, All Purpose…….